camusicjunkie/PowerLFM/docs/Get-LFMUserWeeklyChartList.md

 ## PARAMETERS

 ### -UserName
 Username for the context of the request.
 The chart list of this user is included in the response.
+The API docs say the user field is mandatory but testing shows that it isn't actually required.
+Will keep implemented for now.

 ```yaml
 Type: String